 Plyos I Don’t Use: Multiple Efforts, Flexion Throws, and Ladders

-“Jumpies” and “burpees” are memes, not plyometric exercises.
+“Jumpies,” as in high-rep vertical jumps, and “burpees” are not plyometric exercises.
 These are good ways to make people tired, which is useful for very general “conditioning,” but does nothing to increase plyometric power due to the low propulsive effort and high-fatigue training environment.
-If you’ve been following along so far, you’ll understand why I’m against high repetition low effort jumps on concrete landing surfaces.
-These have reached bench pull levels on my “never use” list.
+They are especially damaging when done on boathouse concrete floors, earning the bench pull standard of “never use” on my list.

-Finally, ladder training is another form of general force production and reactivity training that I don’t use with rowers.
+Finally, so-called “speed ladder” training is another form of general force production and reactivity training that I don’t use with rowers.
 The range of motion is too small and the movements are too different to carry over to rowing or erging ability.
 However, unlike jumpies or burpees, I can see a place for ladders only as a general warmup activity and athletic coordination exercise.
 Rowers, especially those who specialize and only row, often lose athletic coordination of single-leg, reactive, multiple movement plane movements.
 Including 5-10 minutes of low intensity ladder drills may offer a way to maintain some of these general athletic qualities.
-They should not be done with low rest or high intensity as “conditioning,” due to the impact and risk of injury from movement degrading under fatigue.
-Ladder drills should also not be done on concrete.
-Grass or turf is ideal, gym flooring is acceptable with caution and gradual progression, but concrete is a firm no, not worth the risk of shin splints and other aches, pains, or injuries to the lower leg.
+They should not be done with low rest or high intensity as “conditioning,” due to the impact and risk of injury from movement degrading under fatigue, and not on concrete boathouse floors.

 Plyometric Programming and Progressing

+If supersetting doesn’t work for some reason, then just start a session with about 10 minutes of one or two plyo variations following the warmup.
+This works well in a boathouse session, outdoors away from the gym, or before doing the rest of the strength training session.
+Warmup, then do the plyos with at least a 1:4 work-to-rest ratio.
 A strategy I use for achieving adequate rest per set for each athlete is to group athletes into groups of four or five, and then do one set each in sequence.
 Athlete A does one set and goes to the back of the line, then Athlete B does one set and goes to the back of the line, then Athlete C does one set, and so on.
 A rotation of four or five athletes ensures at least a 1:5 work-to-rest ratio, without having to use stopwatches and careful monitoring.
-Do not add in extra work during the rest time, eg. holding planks, doing pushups, erging, etc., all of which I’ve seen in rowing programs.
-Use plyometrics to train explosive force for a short amount of time, then move on to other training methods to achieve other training goals.
+Do not add in extra work during the rest time, such as holding planks, doing pushups, erging, etc. Use plyometrics to train explosive force for a short amount of time, then move on to other training methods to achieve other training goals.

 Session order for strength training is first power, then strength, then hypertrophy training.
 The best time for plyometric exercises is after a full-body warmup and before the strength work.
 Explosive force degrades rapidly under fatigue, so we want to do power work when athletes are fresh, not after heavy squats or multiple sets of assistance work when fatigue is high, and certainly not after an entire training session like our 1993 study.